Saturday, January 12, 2019 – 8:00 am – 3:30 pm

-To kick off fundraising in 2018, ACT – Autism Community Training will benefit from a ‘Herring for Autism Sale’, sponsored by Oceanside Fisheries, on Sunday, January 14 in Steveston, Richmond, the heart of the Lower Mainland’s fishing industry.
+To kick off fundraising in 2019, ACT – Autism Community Training will benefit from a ‘Herring for Autism Sale’, sponsored by Oceanside Fisheries, on Saturday, January 12 in Steveston, Richmond, the heart of the Lower Mainland’s fishing industry.
 In January 2018 we sold over 6,000 pounds of herring!

-Cost: The bags are $20 each with all proceeds going to ACT.
+Cost: The 20lb (9kg) bags are $20 each with all proceeds going to ACT.
 ACT volunteers will deliver the herring to the cars of eager customers.
 Payment in cash, credit, or debit.
 See below for how to pay in advance to speed up pick up!
 The dock is located next to Garry Point Park, within walking distance from Steveston Village at 3080 Moncton Street, Richmond (map)

 Steveston’s fishing industry is renowned for its generous support for those with special needs in B.C., but Oceanside Fisheries owners Mike Rekis and Anne McCaw have a special tie to the autism community: “Our daughter is a very able adult now, but we haven’t forgotten how important ACT is to the success of children and adults with autism.
 We are supporting ACT because our family believes that the next generation of B.C. children deserves to have access to ACT’s impartial information and training resources,” explains Anne McCaw, a former ACT Board Member.